 Find out what’s involved and how to apply for funding to support woodland creation and increase carbon storage.

-The scheme offers capital funding for the creation of new woodland.
+The scheme offers capital funding for the creation of new productive woodland for carbon sequestration.
 This includes the planting of trees and costs of protection items including tree guards, fencing and gates.
 You can also get funding for the installation of forest roads and recreational infrastructure.

 Applicants to the Woodland Carbon Fund may still be eligible to receive funding under the Basic Payment Scheme (BPS) for the length of the WCF agreement, subject to meeting BPS eligibility criteria.
 The standard length of a WCF agreement is 5 years, however, where an agreement includes a second stage payment the agreement length extends to 10 years.